 Paintball thermal lenses (also known as dual-pane lenses) feature two lenses about an eighth of an inch apart and separated with a foam gasket.
 The outer lens is made to normal specifications for thickness, but the inner layer is thinner and more lightweight.

 This design greatly reduces fogging while playing and a dual-pane design lasts longer than a single pan lens with anti-fog coating.
 All different tints of paintball lenses can come with thermal lens technology.

-Because of their doubled thickness with an air cushion between the two panes of the lens, thermal goggles offer extra protection from eye damage while playing paintball.
+Because of their doubled thickness with an air cushion between the two panes of the lens, these paintball mask lenses offer extra protection from eye damage while playing paintball.

-Here are some thermal paintball lenses available on Amazon:
+Here are some thermal paintball mask lenses available on Amazon:

 - Invert Helix Thermal Paintball Goggles Mask